zloirock/core-js/README.md

 Already bundled version of `core-js` [on CDN](https://unpkg.com/core-js-bundle@3.0.1) ([minified version](https://unpkg.com/core-js-bundle@3.0.1/minified.js)).

 ### CommonJS API
-You can import only required for your polyfills, like in examples at the top of `README.md`.
+You can import only-required-for-you polyfills, like in examples at the top of `README.md`.
 Available CommonJS entry points for all polyfilled methods / constructors and namespaces.
 Just some examples:

 ```js
 // polyfill all `core-js` features: